Previous All Posts Next

 Microsoft Copilot vs. Private AI: The Real Cost Picture

 Microsoft Copilot has become the default AI assistant for organizations already invested in the Microsoft 365 ecosystem.
 At $30 per user per month, it promises productivity gains across Word, Excel, PowerPoint, Outlook, and Teams.
-But for organizations handling sensitive data, operating in regulated industries, or processing large volumes of proprietary information, the question is whether Copilot's cloud-based approach is the right fit or whether a private AI deployment delivers better value.
+But for organizations handling sensitive data, operating in regulated industries, or processing large volumes of proprietary information, the question is whether Copilot's cloud-based approach is the right fit or whether a private AI deployment delivers better value (see our deeper private AI vs cloud AI enterprise comparison for the full TCO math).

 This comparison examines the true costs of both approaches: not just licensing fees, but total cost of ownership including infrastructure, security, compliance, customization, and the often-overlooked costs of data exposure risk.